2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Depending on your time and preference, you can later develop other networks, even **assigning moderation to future members of your community**.

-## Create and Configure a Channel, Group or Super-Group on Telegram
+## Create and Configure a Channel, Group or Supergroup on Telegram

 <chapterId>d13714ce-8f08-53e9-bedd-b6a3aaac5dad</chapterId>